hexabyte23/QuarkTx/Doc/radio.md

 * w: Toggle simulation mode

 ## <a name"error-pane"></a> Error messages
+By coding standart, all messages started by **e-** is an error message.

 * e-bp Bad parameter
 	* You are using a bad parameter in the current command
 * e-edic EEPROM data is corrupted